kckishan/GNE/README.md

 - networkx
 - scipy

 ### Example to run demo.
 ```
 python run_GNE.py
 ```

-## Datasets
+## Data

+In order to use your own data, you have to provide

+- an edgelist representing the interaction network which is converted to M by M adjacency matrix, and
+- an M by E feature matrix (E is the number of experiments per gene)

+Have a look at the LoadData class in LoadData.py for an example.

+In this example, we load interaction network data and expression data matrix for yeast.
+The original datasets can be found from data sources:

 | Dataset        | Source           |
 | ------------- |:-------------:|
 | Interaction dataset  | [BioGRID](http://thebiogrid.org/) |
 | Gene expression data     | [DREAM5 Challenge](http://dreamchallenges.org/project/dream-5-network-inference-challenge/)    |

-In order to use your own data, you have to provide

-- an edgelist representing the interaction network which is converted to M by M adjacency matrix, and
-- an M by E feature matrix (E is the number of experiments per gene) -- optional

-Have a look at the LoadData class in LoadData.py for an example.

-In this example, we load interaction network data and expression data matrix for yeast.
-The original datasets can be found from data sources mentioned above.

 You can use M by M adjacency matrix as input by editing run_GNE.py.